respoke/docs/src/js-library/screen-sharing.md

 ###Assumptions
-* You have reviewed the [Getting Started With Respoke Guide](https://docs.respoke.io/) and are familiar with creating an instance of the `respoke` and `Client` objects.
+* You have reviewed the [Getting Started With Respoke Guide](https://docs.respoke.io/) and are familiar with creating an instance of the Respoke `Client` object.
 * Have a Respoke account
 * Have an app ID
 * Have a basic understanding of Javascript and JQuery